librarianrafia/MOUworkbook/README.md

 If you use this template, the MOU team would like to hear from you about your experience.
 Additionally, if you create a template for a standardized project, we would like to include it in the workbook and give you credit as a contributor.
 Please contact us.

-The full collection is available in  <a href="https://uta-ir.tdl.org/uta-ir/handle/10106/25646">UTA's Research Commons</a>
+The full collection is also available in  <a href="https://uta-ir.tdl.org/uta-ir/handle/10106/25646">UTA's Research Commons</a>